vishandi/tp/docs/DeveloperGuide.md

     * Person List display only fits a few Persons at a time.

 ## 4.4 ViewGroup Feature
-This section details how the `viewGroup` command is implemented.
+This subsection details how the `viewGroup` command is implemented.
 This command allows the user to be able to view a list of persons who share the same tag.

 ### Implementation
 `ViewGroupCommandParser` and `ViewGroupCommand` classes are involved in the execution of the `ViewGroup` command.